Speech Generation API

 Field Type Required Description

-provider string Yes Target provider: openai, elevenlabs, google, murf, groq, gemini
+provider string Yes Target provider: openai, elevenlabs, google, murf, groq, gemini, openai-dialog, elevenlabs-dialog, murf-dialog, gemini-dialog

 model string No TTS model (provider-specific)